andrelavell/hearingacademy/src/pages/reviews/hear-direct-club-nova-hearing-aid.md

 **Outdoors**: Wind noise suppression works reasonably well, though strong gusts can still cause some interference.

-**Phone Conversations**: While lacking direct Bluetooth streaming, the Nova handles phone calls adequately when using speakerphone or holding the phone near the ear.
+**Phone Conversations**: The Nova handles phone calls adequately when using speakerphone or holding the phone near the ear.

 The four pre-programmed settings cover most common scenarios:
 1. **Universal**: All-around setting for daily use